 178 lb-ft @ 4000

 The competitors – Ford Fusion, Kia Optima, and the Hyundai Sonata – all have very competitive engines with the Altima’s base engine.
 They all have relatively the same displacement and have very similar power and torque outputs.
 Nissan is the only one to use a CVT while others use conventional 6-speed automatics.

 We do not have the 0-60 figures of the Altima or for some of its rivals yet but the table shows the times from the 2018 model year.
 Considering that the Altima is a little more powerful and a little lighter than before, we expect that the Altima would be able to sprint to 60 mph in less than 8 seconds now.
 However, beating the Kia Optima’s time of 6.8 seconds is going to quite a task.
 These figures are with the base 2.5L engine and the 2.0L turbocharged engine will definitely do it faster.

 Ride and Handling

 The Altima rides very well indeed.
 It has a very good balance between ride quality and body control.
 The ride remains comfortable and composed and you could easily spend long hours in the cabin.
 Also, it maintains is composure quite well even through the corners.
 There is not much body roll and the car beautifully glides into fast corners and sharp turns perfectly well.

 The steering is also very precise and there is good amount of feeling from the steering wheel.
-Its direct, there is good amount of effort required to steer the car at higher speeds which is very appreciable and yet it remains light and easy at lower speeds.
+It's direct, there is good amount of effort required to steer the car at higher speeds which is very appreciable and yet it remains light and easy at lower speeds.
 The chassis has also been almost completely updated from the last generation and it really shows in the handling of the car.
 The SR trims get sporty suspension which allows it to handle the corners even better.
-Overall, it’s a very stable and composed car for most times.
+Overall, it’s a very stable and composed car most of the times.

 Brake Front (in.)